1005 N. Marion St.

 • the three offenses listed were not separated by less than five years;

-• the DHSMV waited too long before sending notification of the suspension to the driver; or
+• the DHSMV waited too long before sending a notification of the suspension to the driver; or

 • the DHSMV listed the wrong offenses.

-Although such steps are usually not necessary because the easier course of action would be to petition the court that made the error requesting the court send written certification to the DHSMV for a review under Florida Statute Section 120.057(2) to correct the driving record.
+If the underlying conviction was added to the driving record in error, you can petition the court that made the error to send written certification to the DHSMV for a review under Florida Statute Section 120.057(2) to correct the driving record.

 The Court Has a Responsibility to Advise the Defendant